 Pandan Island lies just 15 minutes off the coast of Sablayan (Mindoro) and is a small slice of paradise with a simple yet charming resort.
 Pandan Island Resort has bungalows with sea views, private rooms, and shared dorms that are perfect for spending a few days enjoying its white-sand beach and, even better, the waters around it, which are usually teeming with turtles.

-In addition, Pandan Island is a perfect jumping-off point to join one of the excursions heading to Apo Reef.
-This is one of the best places to dive in the Philippines, where you have a great chance of seeing big marine life such as whitetip sharks, hammerheads, or mantas.
-The resort organizes excursions, but if it is full (which will not be unusual if you do not book ahead), other options are to ask at the Sablayan tourism office or other resorts in the area such as Gustav’s Place Dive Resort or Sablayan Paraiso Beach Resort.
+Pandan Island is also the perfect base for joining one of the trips out to Apo Reef.
+This is one of the best places to dive in the Philippines, with a great chance of spotting large marine life such as whitetip sharks, hammerheads, or mantas.
+The resort organizes excursions, but if it is full (which isn’t uncommon if you don’t book ahead), other options are to ask at the Sablayan tourism office or other resorts in the area such as Gustav’s Place Dive Resort or Sablayan Paraiso Beach Resort.

 Apo reef and Pandan island, Philippines